mozillazg/ptcpdump/README.md

-      --print                  Print parsed packet output, even if the raw packets are being saved to a file with the -w flag -r, --read-file string       Read packets from file (which was created with the -w option). e.g. ptcpdump.pcapng -c, --receive-count uint     Exit after receiving count packets -v, --verbose count          When parsing and printing, produce (slightly more) verbose output --version                Print the ptcpdump and libpcap version strings and exit -w, --write-file string      Write the raw packets to file rather than parsing and printing them out.
+      --print                  Print parsed packet output, even if the raw packets are being saved to a file with the -w flag -r, --read-file string       Read packets from file (which was created with the -w option). e.g. ptcpdump.pcapng -c, --receive-count uint     Exit after receiving count packets -s, --snapshot-length uint32 Snarf snaplen bytes of data from each packet rather than the default of 262144 bytes (default 262144)
+  -v, --verbose count          When parsing and printing, produce (slightly more) verbose output
+      --version                Print the ptcpdump and libpcap version strings and exit -w, --write-file string      Write the raw packets to file rather than parsing and printing them out.
 They can later be printed with the -r option.
 Standard output is used if file is '-'. e.g. ptcpdump.pcapng